coccon/proffastpylot/docs/usage.md

 You can execute `run.py` to test this with the example data provided.

+## Special case: Process already available spectra
+How to start the processing chain with already available spectra, is explained here.
+One would like to do this for example if one have to reprocessed some data with an other pressure value or an other map-file.
+In this case you have to set the option `start_with_spectra: True`.
+The path to the spectra is given to prfPylot as `analysis_path`.
+Please NOTE: In this case the folder `analysis_path` point to must have the following substructur: `analysis/SiteName_InstrumentNumber/YYMMDD`

 # Recommended folder sturcture

 We propose a folder structure.
 It is explained in `folder_structure.md`.